theappleeffect/DWC-Radar-vencord-plugin/README.md

 ## How it works

 When you join a new Discord server, the plugin automatically scans the server's roles and members after a short delay.
-It matches all server roles against a configurable list of keywords (e.g. Mod, Admin, Staff, Owner) and checks each cached member for:
+It matches all server roles against a configurable list of keywords (e.g. Mod, Admin, Staff, Owner) and flags any cached member who holds a matching role.

-- **Role matches** — members who have roles with names containing any of the keywords.
-- **Display name matches** — members whose username or server nickname contains any of the keywords.

 Detected staff members are saved to a persistent list that survives Discord restarts.
 A toast notification appears showing how many staff members were found — clicking it opens the DWC Radar modal.